mamedev/mame/src/lib/netlist/FAQ.md

 The size of the solver for S2 and the rest of the circuit will be smaller as well.

-Frontiers assume that there is feedback from the "out" terminal to the "in" terminal.
-This is a safe assumption is the "in" terminal e.g. is connected to an op-amp output (typically < 500 Ohm) and R2 in the example above is in the 10 KHz range.
+Frontiers assume that there is little to no feedback from the "out" terminal to the "in" terminal.
+This is a safe assumption is the "in" terminal e.g. is connected to an op-amp output (typically < 500 Ohm) and R2 in the example above is in the 10 KOhm range.

 ## MAME specific

 ### Is there an example of a netlist that takes input from an AY-8910/2 and handles it?

-There are quite a couple:
+There are quite a few:

 - nl_kidniki.cpp
 - nl_konami.cpp
 - 1942.cpp

-Basically the AY8910 driver has to be configuredr to push resistor values to the input stream.
+Basically the AY8910 driver has to be configured to push resistor values to the input stream.
 The konami drivers (scramble, frogger and friends) do that and should be used as a reference.
 1942 connects outputs and may be an even better example.

 ## Models

 ### Is there are JFET model?

 No, there is currently no JFET model in netlist.
 They are close to mosfets so you may try a generic n-mosfet with a negative trigger voltage.
 Example:

 	MOSFET(Q21, "NMOS(VTO=-1.0)")

 Writing an analog model is a very time-consuming task.
-JFETs are typically used in switching applications and consequently the simplified model above should deliver reasonable results.
+The simplified model above should deliver reasonable results.

 ## Operational Amplifiers

 ### What's UGF?
 Would like to understand this black magic a little better. :)

 UGF = Unity Gain Frequency, usually identical to gain-bandwidth product for op-amps.
 The idea is that the an op-amp's open-loop gain (its amplification factor when used without any negative feedback) is proportional to the frequency of its input signal.
 For slowly-varying, near-DC signals, this gain will be extremely high (in this case, a gain of 10000 at 1 Hz), which is part of what makes an op-amp effective.
 In practice the op-amp's actual gain will be limited by whatever negative feedback is applied, but its open-loop gain is a key quantity in computing its actual response.
 Because the op-amp is limited in how fast it can respond to its input, its open-loop gain will drop as the frequency of the input signal rises, eventually falling to a gain of 1 (output = input) at the unity gain frequency.
-In this case couriersud set the unity gain frequency is 10 kHz, which is much lower than reality, in order to make the op-amp response in the oscillators slower and easier for the netlist solver to handle without using very small timesteps.
+In this case couriersud set the unity gain frequency is 10 kHz, which is much lower than reality, in order to make the op-amp response in the oscillators slower and easier for the netlist solver to handle without using very small time steps.
 According to Texas Instruments, the TL084's actual gain-bandwidth product (remember, this is the same as the UGF) is typically 3 MHz.

 ## Documentation

 ### What is the preferred documentation format?

-The preferred documentation for devices is to use the netlist documentaion format.
+The preferred documentation for devices is to use the netlist documentation format.
-This will ensure that the devices are properly documented in the oxygen documentation created by `make doc`
+This will ensure that the devices are properly documented in the Doxygen documentation created by `make doc`

 An example entry is given here: